 Mucaine syrup is frequently used for acidity, heartburn and to relieve symptoms of indigestion.
-It contains a combination of two active ingredients – Aluminum Hydroxide with Oxethazaine and Magnesium Hydroxide, which work together to neutralize the excess acid in the stomach.
+It contains a combination of two active ingredients, Aluminum Hydroxide with Oxethazaine and Magnesium Hydroxide.
+These two work together to neutralize the excess acid in the stomach.
 In this article, we will discuss the uses, composition, side effects, precautions, and frequently asked questions about Mucaine Syrup.

 Mucaine Syrup is readily available in most pharmacies and drug stores across the globe.
 It can be purchased over the counter without a prescription.

 Mucaine Syrup is used for the treatment of acid reflux, heartburn, indigestion, gastric and duodenal ulcers, dyspepsia, gastroesophageal reflux disease (GERD), and stomach acidity.
 It helps to neutralize the acid present in the abdomen.
 It is clinically known as an antacid which is used to neutralize the acid in your stomach to relieve indigestion and heartburn.

 Mucaine Syrup contains two active ingredients: Oxethazaine with Aluminum Hydroxide and Magnesium Hydroxide.
 Aluminum hydroxide is an antacid that neutralizes stomach acid and protects the stomach lining.
 Magnesium hydroxide is also an antacid that helps to neutralize stomach acid and relieve symptoms of heartburn and indigestion.

 Like all medications, Mucaine Syrup can cause side effects.
 Some of the common side effects of Mucaine Syrup include:

 The recommended dose for adults is 10-20 ml of Mucaine Syrup, taken after meals and at bedtime, or as directed by your healthcare provider.
 The maximum daily dose should not exceed 80 ml.